 - Offer group (or individual) family meetings with your Head of School in the fall.
 Depending on your Head’s availability and the number of families to meet, offer sessions (virtual or in-person) for families to get to know your Head and vice versa.
 The gesture alone, of offering this point of contact, will go a long way in building relationships and transparency.
 Plus, something interesting might come forward in the meeting that your Head needs to know!
 You could expand on this idea by offering sessions with division directors, specialists, and other learning experts in your community, too.

 - Put the call out to your PTA, Affinity Groups, or other already-formed communities.
-These groups are especially helpful as they are in tune with parent’s needs and are often looking for ways to support the school.
-Ask them to think about what they can offer/host for new families and see what comes forward.
+These groups are especially helpful as they are in tune with parents’ needs and are often looking for ways to support the school.
+Ask them to think about what they can offer/host new families and see what comes forward.
 Bonus: more bodies to help you pull off meaningful experiences for new families!

 - Work with your school mascot to write notes for each new student.
 Kids love getting mail, and who wouldn’t love getting a message from their new school’s mascot?
-Or alternately, have current students write notes to incoming friends.
+Or alternatively, have current students write notes to incoming friends.

 - Assign each new family with a current “buddy” family.
 If this strategy isn’t something you’ve used in the past, now is the perfect time to add it into the mix.
 You can match families by personality—who do you think would “hit it off”—or location.
 Once grouped together, be sure to lay out expectations for your current/host family.